 How the Admission Process Works

-This statute creates a pathway for guardians to seek mental health treatment for a ward without going through the involuntary commitment process under Title 36.
-It applies only when the court has specifically granted the guardian authority to consent to inpatient mental health care under A.R.S.
+This statute creates a pathway for guardians to seek inpatient mental health treatment for a ward.
+It avoids the involuntary commitment process under Title 36.
+It applies only when the court has granted the guardian authority under subsection B of this section in A.R.S.
 14-5312.01.

-The guardian cannot simply drop someone off at a facility.
-Before admission, a licensed physician must independently evaluate the ward through a careful process.
+The guardian cannot simply drop someone off at an inpatient treatment facility.
+Before admission, a licensed physician must independently evaluate the ward.
+The process is careful and structured.

 The facility to which the guardian applies may admit the person if before admission a physician who is licensed pursuant to title 32, chapter 13 or 17 does all of the following: 1.
 Conducts an investigation that carefully probes the ward's psychiatric and psychological history, diagnosis and treatment needs.
 2. Conducts a thorough interview with the ward and the guardian.

-A.R.S. § 14-5312.02(B)The physician must also obtain the guardian's informed consent, make a written determination that the ward needs evaluation or will benefit from inpatient care, and confirm that the treatment cannot be accomplished in a less restrictive setting.
-These requirements protect the ward from unnecessary institutionalization.
+A.R.S. § 14-5312.02(B)The physician must also obtain the guardian's informed consent.
+They must make a written determination that the ward needs evaluation or will benefit from inpatient care.
+The report meets the requirements only if it confirms that treatment cannot happen in a less restrictive setting.
+These steps protect the ward from unnecessary placement.
+The ward's address and telephone number must be documented in the medical chart.

 What Happens After Admission